kongdeju/ppdesigner/scripts/README.md

 	predict <group$n.fasta>

-Several files will be generated after this step. you need to pay attention to the file "pro_reg.bsp.xls".1 stands for this probe only combines to its region which indicates good specification. number more than 1 stands for the probe may has corss reaction, you may need go to the last time, and change the probe or primers.
+Several files will be generated after this step. you need to pay attention to the file "pro_reg.bsp.xls".1 stands for this probe only combines to its region which indicates good specification. number more than 1 stands for the probe may has corss reaction, you may need go to the last time, and change the probe or primers and run predict again untill you get a proper probes and primers combination.

+#### step4 Extract probes and primers to a file ####
+If you complete the last step. you can extract the probes and primers to a file.

+	extract <grout$n.fasta>

+You can get  your outcome "primer.xls" "probe.xls".